 But fear not: Lifestyle changes can prevent (and reverse!) prediabetes.
-And even if you have prediabetes, the following lifestyle changes can also help you lower your risk of developing type 2 diabetes.
+Even if you have prediabetes, lifestyle changes can also help you lower your risk of developing type 2 diabetes.

-- Maintain a healthy body weight.
 Being overweight is the largest risk factor for prediabetes and type 2 diabetes.
-Research conducted at Leicester General Hospital in the United Kingdom found that even a small, sustained loss of just a few pounds is enough to lower your risk and may even reverse prediabetes.
+Research conducted at Leicester General Hospital in the United Kingdom found that even a small, sustained loss of just a few pounds is enough to lower your risk.
+And it may even reverse prediabetes.